Austin Cindric: Cup Series

 On February 20, 2022, Cindric won the 2022 Daytona 500 in his first full-time Cup Series season driving for Team Penske.
 It was only his eighth Cup Series start.
 Cindric became the ninth driver to win his first Cup Series race in the Daytona 500.
 At the age of 23, Cindric also became the second-youngest driver in NASCAR history to win the Daytona 500.
 It was the third Daytona 500 win for Team Penske, who previously won the 2008 race with Ryan Newman, driving the No. 12 car and the 2015 race with Joey Logano, driving the No. 22 car.
 It was also the first Daytona 500 win for Team Penske's flagship No. 2 car.
 The following week, Cindric won the pole at the Auto Club Speedway in Fontana, California and finished 12th.
 As a result of that finish, Cindric led the points again for two weeks in a row, becoming the second rookie in NASCAR history (after Jimmie Johnson) to lead the NASCAR Cup Series points standings in consecutive weeks.
 On July 20, crew chief Jeremy Bullins was suspended for four races due to a tire and wheel loss during the 2022 Ambetter 301 at Loudon.
 Cindric was eliminated in the Round of 12 after finishing 21st at the Charlotte Roval.
-He finished the season 12th in the points standings and won the NASCAR Rookie of the Year honors.
+He finished the season twelfth in the points standings and won the NASCAR Rookie of the Year honors.

+Cindric started the 2023 Season with a 23rd place finish in the 2023 Daytona 500.
+Cindric would struggle heavily throughout the season, rarely finishing inside the top-ten in a race.
+Cindric would miss the playoffs as a result of his poor performance.
+After a disappointing season, he would finish 24th in the final point standings and only scored one top-five and five top-ten finishes the whole season.

+Cindric started the 2024 season with a 22nd place finish at the 2024 Daytona 500.
+He scored his second career win at Gateway after Christopher Bell lost an engine and Ryan Blaney ran out of gas, breaking an 85-race winless streak.
+He was eliminated from the Round of 12 at the conclusion of the Charlotte Roval race.

+Cindric started the 2025 season with an eighth place finish at the 2025 Daytona 500.
+Following the COTA race, he was docked 50 driver points and fined US$50,000 for right-rear hooking Ty Dillon.
+Cindric scored his first win of the season at Talladega after beating Ryan Preece by 0.022 to the finish line.

+Supercars Championship

+On September 3, 2025, 7News revealed that Cindric would contest the Supercars Championship finale at Adelaide, competing for Tickford Racing in a wildcard entry.

 Personal life

-He is the son of Team Penske president Tim Cindric and the grandson of former IndyCar team owner and Red Roof Inn founder Jim Trueman.
+He is the son of Team Penske former president Tim Cindric and the grandson of former IndyCar team owner and Red Roof Inn founder Jim Trueman.
 Cindric graduated from Cannon School on May 18, 2017, hours before he competed in the Truck Series race at the nearby Charlotte Motor Speedway.